TheOdinProject/curriculum/nodeJS/authentication/authentication_basics.md

 #### Comparing hashed passwords

-<span id='compare'>We will use the `bcrypt.compare()` function to validate the password input.
-The function compares the plain-text password in the request object to the hashed password</span>.
+We will use the `bcrypt.compare()` function to validate the password input.
+The function compares the plain-text password in the request object to the hashed password.

 Inside your `LocalStrategy` function we need to replace the `user.password !== password` expression with the `bcrypt.compare()` function.